harrism/hemi/README.md

 Note: Non-inline functions and methods
 --------------------------------------

 There are non-inline versions of the macros (`HEMI_DEV_CALLABLE` and `HEMI_DEV_CALLABLE_MEMBER`.
 Care needs to be taken to avoid multiple definition linker errors due to using these in headers that are included into multiple compilation units.
+The best way to use `HEMI_DEV_CALLABLE` is to declare functions using this macro in a header, and define their implementation in a .cu file, and compile it with NVCC.
+This will generate code for both host and device.
+The host code will be linked into your library or application and callable from other host code compilation units (.c and .cpp files).

+Likewise, for `HEMI_DEV_CALLABLE_MEMBER`, put the class and function declaration in a header, and the member function implementations in a .cu file, compiled by NVCC.

 Note: Device-specific code
 -----------------------------